yoshida-lab/XenonPy/README.md

 - Interface to public materials database
 - Library of materials descriptors (compositional/structural descriptors)
-- Pretrained model library **XenonPy.MDL** (v0.1.0b, 2018/12/25: more than 100,000 models in 35 properties of small molecules, polymers, and inorganic compounds)
+- Pre-trained model library **XenonPy.MDL** (v0.1.0.beta, 2019/8/7: more than 140,000 models (include private models) in 35 properties of small molecules, polymers, and inorganic compounds)
 - Machine learning tools.
-- Transfer learning using the pretrained models in XenonPy.MDL
+- Transfer learning using the pre-trained models in XenonPy.MDL

 XenonPy inspired by matminer: https://hackingmaterials.github.io/matminer/.